platformsh/platformsh-docs/src/frameworks/drupal8/drush.md

 Repository](https://github.com/drush-ops/drush#description)

 Platform.sh Drupal templates have Drush installed automatically.
 All custom environments can utilize Drush commands in the development process if they have `drush` configured as a composer requirement and added it to the environment's `$PATH`.
-In addition, you can use the CLI to set up Drush aliases to easily run Drush commands on specific remote Platform.sh environments.
+In addition, you can use the Platform CLI to set up Drush aliases to easily run Drush commands on specific remote Platform.sh environments.

 > **note**
-> Platform's CLI requires **Drush 6 or greater**.
+> * Platform's CLI requires **Drush 6 or greater**.
+>
+> * The Platform CLI command to automatically set up Drush aliases is: `platform drush-aliases -r`

 ## Install Drush locally